-The Sun and Richard Lippold begins with Leo Hurwitz’s voice, reminiscing.
-“In the studio of Richard Lippold, where being a musician as well as a sculptor, he played Bach and Pachelbel for me, and where we talked for many hours, an idea came to me which is now this film.”
+The Sun and Richard Lippold (Watch Film) begins with Leo Hurwitz, reminiscing.
+“In the studio of Richard Lippold, where being a musician as well as a sculptor, he played Bach and Pachelbel for me, where we talked for many hours, an idea came to me which is now this film.”

-This film, of course, is The Sun and Richard Lippold; a short film about the Sun, inspired by Richard Lippold, the artist, and his Sun.
-Lippold’s Sun began as a permanent installation in the Oriental Room at The Metropolitan Museum of Art in New York City, then moved to a larger room where the film was shot, and unfortunately taken down altogether many years ago.
+This film, of course, is The Sun and Richard Lippold.
+A short film about the Sun, inspired by Richard Lippold, the artist, and his Sun.
+Lippold’s Sun began as a permanent installation in the Oriental Room at The Metropolitan Museum of Art in New York City.
+Then moved to a larger room where the film was shot, and unfortunately was taken down altogether many years ago.

 As The Sun and Richard Lippold begins, we see Lippold’s Sun, a large metal sculpture, gold and glittering, turning as a mobile turns.
-Then, moving back and forth, to and from Lippold’s Sun, the film centers on the Sun itself in its many facets and iterations throughout history and in our everyday lives.
+Then, moving back and forth, to and from Lippold’s Sun, the film centers on the Sun itself.
+Now, and In its many facets and iterations, throughout history and in our everyday lives.

 Richard Lippold, The Artist

 Richard Lippold (1915-2002) was an American sculptor, known for his geometric constructions using wire as a medium.
 He was born in Milwaukee, Wisconsin, the son of a mechanical engineer, studied industrial design at the Art Institute of Chicago, and had his own practice for two years after graduating in 1937.
 He also studied piano and organ and composed music in his spare time.